-By gathering information about the past, Cultural Documents is creating an archive of knowledge and material which people can use to carry out their own explorations.
-Some of this archive is used by Cultural Documents as a resource from which artists and writers are invited to develop new artworks and texts which help us understand transformation in contemporary society.
+By gathering information through research and production processes, Cultural Documents is creating an archive of knowledge and material which people can use to carry out their own explorations.

-These new works are presented in events produced by Cultural Documents with a wide range of agencies to invite exchanges of ideas about what these facts and fictions mean to each of us, how social transformation occurs and how meaning is attributed.
+Cultural Documents produces a wide range of events and resources which invite exchanges of ideas about what these facts and fictions mean to each of us, how social and environmental transformation occurs and how meaning is attributed.

 It takes a long time to do this research and to develop and produce new projects, so please keep coming back here, or follow us on Facebook for announcements of events.
 And please keep in touch, giving us feedback and helping us to add to this archive.

 Cultural Documents’ programme generates no surplus commercial income and is fully funded through sponsorship and grants from funders; all funds raised are used to realise the programme and Cultural Documents would like to thank its funders and sponsors (listed below) who enable Cultural Documents’ to achieve its aims.

 Cultural Documents was created in 2006 by Deirdre MacKenna and is in the process of applying for CIC status.

 Join us at ancient Kilmartin, deep in the southern extremes of Lorne, when Alexander Maris will present some of the observations … more